 Happy Monday, CR readers!

 For the last week or so, I’ve been making references to a “seismic life change” in the works, and a few of you have probably noticed Twitter allusions to my “last editorial meeting” or various “goodbye emails.”
-It should therefore come as no surprise to any of you to hear that tomorrow will be my last day at Farrar, Straus and Giroux, the publishing house I’ve worked at for the last six years of my life.
+It should therefore come as no surprise to any of you to hear that tomorrow will be my last day as a book editor, my job for the past six years.
 Today, I thought I’d share what I’ll be doing instead.

 As all of you know, I’ve worked for the last two years as a clinical nutritionist who specializes in plant-based food coaching.
 I’ve loved the work, and feel confident that I’ve helped at least a few of my clients—many of whom are regular CR readers and commenters—to take lasting steps toward a more balanced and informed relationship with food.
 Most of the work I do with clients is psychological in nature, but much of it is prescriptive, too: I try to help my clients understand what a balanced day of food looks like, what his or her caloric and nutritive needs are, and how to prepare, store, and create food that will serve those needs.